Frinton-on-Sea: History

 In the 1890s, the original developer of the town, Peter Bruff, was bought out by the industrialist Richard Powell Cooper, who had already laid out the golf course.
 Powell Cooper rejected Bruff's plans for a pier, stipulated the quality of housing to be built and prohibited boarding houses and pubs.
 The Sea Defence Act 1903 established a project to stabilise the cliffs, with the Greensward, which separates the Esplanade from the sea, put in place to stabilise the land further.

-In the first half of the 20th century the town attracted visitors from high society.
+In the first half of the 20th century, the town attracted visitors from high society.
 A new main shopping street was built linking the railway station to the esplanade.
-The street was formally opened in 1904 by Louise Margaret, Duchess of Connaught, and named Connaught Avenue in her honour.
-Other attractions included a lido, complete with palm trees, hotels along the Esplanade, and an amateur tennis tournament.
+The street was formally opened in 1904 by Louise Margaret, Duchess of Connaught and was named Connaught Avenue in her honour.
+Other attractions included a lido, complete with palm trees, hotels along the Esplanade and an amateur tennis tournament.
 The Prince of Wales (later Edward VII) frequented the golf club and Winston Churchill rented a house.
 Frinton was the last target in England attacked by the Luftwaffe, in 1944.

-The town has a reputation for a conservative nature (although it was in a Labour constituency from 1997 to 2005).
-Until recently, there were no pubs, although there have long been bars in seafront hotels and at the golf and War Memorial clubs.
-The first pub, the Lock and Barrel, opened in 2000.
+The town has a reputation for its conservative nature, both politically and in its culture.
+(Note: It was in a Labour constituency between 1997 and 2005.)
+Until the beginning of the 21st century, there were no public houses, although there have long been bars in seafront hotels and at the golf and War Memorial clubs; the first pub, the Lock and Barrel, was opened in 2000.

 Governance

 There are three tiers of local government covering Frinton, at parish (town), district, and county level: Frinton and Walton Town Council, Tendring District Council, and Essex County Council.
 The town council is based at the Council House in the Triangle Shopping Centre, in the suburbs of Frinton.

+Nationally, it lies within the United Kingdom Parliamentary constituency of Clacton.

 Administrative history

 Frinton was an ancient parish in the Tendring hundred of Essex.
 When elected parish and district councils were established under the Local Government Act 1894, Frinton was given a parish council and included in the Tendring Rural District.
-In 1901 the parish was removed from Tendring Rural District and made its own urban district.
+In 1901, the parish was removed from Tendring Rural District and made its own urban district.
 Whereas the name of the parish remained officially just Frinton, the urban district was named Frinton-on-Sea.

-Frinton-on-Sea Urban District was abolished in 1934, merging with the neighbouring urban district of Walton-on-the-Naze and the parishes of Great Holland and Kirby-le-Soken to form a new urban district called Frinton and Walton.
-At the 1931 census (the last before the abolition of the civil parish), Frinton had a population of 2,196.
+Frinton-on-Sea Urban District was abolished in 1934, merging with the neighbouring urban district of Walton-on-the-Naze, and the parishes of Great Holland and Kirby-le-Soken to form a new urban district called Frinton and Walton.
+At the 1931 census, the last before the abolition of the civil parish, Frinton had a population of 2,196.

-Frinton and Walton Urban District was in turn abolished in 1974, becoming part of the new district of Tendring.
+Frinton and Walton Urban District was, in turn, abolished in 1974, becoming part of the new district of Tendring.
 A successor parish called Frinton and Walton was created covering the area of the former urban district, with its parish council taking the name Frinton and Walton Town Council.